 Mark is the Chief Financial Officer of Partners Wealth Group, and has had extensive experience as a financial services executive /consultant in the development and management of distribution, financial planning, retail investment product, superannuation and master trust businesses with major Australian Organizations and Industry Bodies.
 His background includes leadership experience with profit centre and strategic development responsibilities.
 Mark's strong leadership skills and experiences are an asset to our organisation.

-Dr Michelle Cotter is Principal at Mercy College in Coburg and recently completed an Executive MBA, Doctorate of Education, Master in Leadership and Master in Religious Education.
-Leading the Mercy College community for global citizenship in the twenty first century resonates powerfully with the story of Catherine McAuley and Michelle sees her stewardship of Catherine’s story being realised in her work as a teacher and leader in the school, but also as a contributor to our Board.
+Dr Michelle Cotter is Principal at Avila College in Mount Waverley, having previously been Principal of Mercy College, Coburg where she worked for thirteen years.
+Michelle recently completed an Executive MBA, Doctorate of Education, Master in Leadership and Master in Religious Education.
+Leading in a Catholic school community for global citizenship in the twenty-first century resonates powerfully with the story of Catherine McAuley and for Catholic girls’ Education.
+Michelle sees her stewardship of Gospel values and Catherine’s story being realised in her work as a teacher and leader in Catholic education, but also as a contributor to our Board.

 Louise McNamara is Community Engagement Officer at Loreto Mandeville Hall in Toorak.
 She joined the Board after having spent four years on the Special Events Committee working closely with other people passionate about preventing family violence.
 While assisting the Safe House and the women and children who arrived there was always a focal point, advocacy also became important to the committee and inspired Louise to move into governance.